bsuraj23/NineThirtyBatch/README.md

 A search engine works in 3 steps:

 Crawling → Bots (spiders) scan the internet and collect pages.

 Indexing → Collected pages are stored in a huge database (index).

 Ranking & Retrieval → When you search, it matches your query with the index and shows results ranked by relevance.

 (19/08/25)

+LIST:

+list contains the insertion order it allows duplicate values it having indexing and slicing list is mutable

+SET

-1.list contains the insertion order,it allows duplicate values, it having indexing and slicing ,list is mutable set does not having insertion order, it does not allow duplicate values, there is no indexing,set is mutable
+setdoes not having insertion order it does not allow duplicate values there is no indexing set is mutable

 2.remove() → Removes an element, but raises an error if it’s missing. discard() → Removes an element, but does nothing if it’s missing.